 Voices of Hope is a series of short musical compositions based upon poems written by individuals experiencing homelessness in Boston, set to music by the seven composers listed below, and performed by Shelter Music Boston musicians in collaboration with the Black Seed Writers Group.
 All of the compositions have been recorded by SMB musicians and can be found on the Voices of Hope playlist.

 Black Seed Writers Group Every Tuesday since 2011, homeless, transitional or recently housed people meet at the Cathedral Church of St. Paul for an hour and 15 minutes of free-writing.
 They are the Black Seed Writers Group.
-The writers' works are published in The Pilgrim, a literary magazine, and performed at readings at Brookline Booksmith.
+The writers' works are published in the literary magazine The Pilgrim and performed at readings at Brookline Booksmith.

 Given the challenging circumstances of the poets involved in this project, we were unable to get an introductory video for Laurel Lee Lambert.

 You can hear the poets reading their own work in the videos below.
 To read the poetry texts along with them, please click the button.